stanfordjournalism/stanford-progj-2020/docs/workflow_advice.md

 ### Tinker in shell, copy to code editor

-If you're working on a shell script that requires multiple commands (e.g. creating a script that downloads and processes data), a common workflow is to start by experimenting with the commands directly in the shell.
+If you're working on a [shell script](http://swcarpentry.github.io/shell-novice/06-script/index.html) that requires multiple commands (e.g. creating a script that downloads and processes data), a common workflow is to start by experimenting with the commands directly in the shell.

-Once you're confident that a command is working expected, copy and paste the command over to the actual script.
+Once you're confident that a command is working as expected, copy and paste the command over to the script.

 Remember, you should be using a proper code editor such as Visual Studio Code to create and edit shell scripts.